Limits of Reliable Communication with Low Probability of Detection on AWGN Channels: Achievability of Square Root Law

-While the expression for $\mathcal{D}(\mathbf{P}_w\|\mathbf{P}_s)$ has a closed form, its Taylor series expansion with respect to $P_f$ around $P_f=0$ is more useful.
-While the zeroth and first order terms are zero, the second order term is:
+Since the first three derivatives of $\mathcal{D}(\mathbb{P}_w\|\mathbb{P}_s)$ with respect to $P_f$ are continuous, we can apply Lemma \ref{lemma:taylor}.
+The zeroth and first order terms of the Taylor series expansion with respect to $P_f$ around $P_f=0$ are zero.
+However, the second order term is: